MingliangLiang3/WFPP/README.md

 # Word-Frequency-based Image-Text Pair Pruning
-First, generate a word frequency dictionary using the script *data_counter.py*.
-Then, sort the text using *sorting_data.py* to create a list of the sorted text.
+First, generate a word frequency dictionary using the script *tests/data_counter.py*.

+Then, sort the text using *tests/sorting_data.py* to create a list of the sorted text.
 And select a specific number of samples to pre-train the model.

+If you want to pre-train the model using the webdataset datatype, you can transfer the data to the webdataset datatype via *tests/wbdataset_write.py*.

 # Pre-training